 What You Do

-In a bowl add 1 stick of butter, 8 oz of cream cheese, 1/2 cup of sugar and 1 1/4 cup of self rising flour.
-Mix all ingredients with your hands and kneed into a greased pie dish.
-You will have a think uneven layer of dough.
+In a bowl add 1 stick of softened butter, 8 oz of cream cheese, 1/2 cup of sugar, and 1 1/4 cup of self-rising flour.
+Mix all ingredients with your hands (when I made this a second time I used my Kitchan-Aid with the dough hook then kneaded it into my pan and it worked out perfectly) and knead into a greased pie dish.
+You will have a thick uneven layer of dough.
 Bake the pie crust for 28 minutes.
 Once it is done baking, let it chill for a few hours before adding the peaches.
 You may want to put it in the refrigerator to speed up the process (wait till the pie pan cools first).

-When you are ready to finish your pie put your beaters/whisk and bowl in the freezer.
+While your pie crust is baking, put your beaters/whisk and bowl in the freezer.
 You want these to be as cold as possible when making your whipped cream.
+When you’re ready to finish the pie it’s time to make the whipped cream.
 Pour 1 pint of heavy whipping cream into your chilled bowl.
 Beat on medium speed and slowly add 1/2 cup of sugar.
 As the beaters continue add 1 tsp of vanilla extract.
 Once peaks form the whipped cream is done.
-Wrap cellophane over the whipped cream and store in the fridge to chill (don’t store whipped cream in plastic).
+If you need to make the whipped cream ahead of time, wrap cellophane over the whipped cream and store in the fridge to chill (don’t store whipped cream in plastic).

 When everything is chilled it is time to put the pie together.
 Ladle the peaches onto the crust and include all the juices.
 You may need to poke holes with a fork into the crust to get the juices to settle in.
 Next, spread the whipped cream on top.
 Voilà!